DivineOmega/uxdm/docs/sources/XMLSource.md

 ## Creating

-To create a new XML source, you must provide it with the file path of XML file, and the xPath query indicating where to find the data in the file.
+To create a new XML source, you must provide it with the file path of XML file, and the XPath query indicating where to find the data in the file.

 Consider the following example file.